crate/cratedb-guide/docs/integrate/kafka/kafka-connect.md

 example, a micro-controller could consume from this topic to turn on air conditioning if the temperature were to rise above a certain threshold.
 Aside this use of the data, it should be stored into CrateDB.
-This allows to do long term data analytics, like predicting the weather trends for example.
+This allows to do long-term data analytics, like predicting the weather trends for example.
 Payload from each sensor may look like this:

 ```json